grimmelm/ctech404/ctech401/module_2/e7_program_input/exercise_specs.md

 Learn how to use the input() function in a program, and how to combine inputs to create one output.

 ## Exercise Context
-Up until now, we have been using python programs to output data to the screen using print(). <b>
+Up until now, we have been using python programs to output data to the screen using print(). <br>
 But what if we want a user to provide our program with data?
-Let's say for example, their name or their birthdate?<b>
+Let's say for example, their name or their birthdate?<br>
-This exercise will teach you how to input data from a user on the command line.<b>
+This exercise will teach you how to input data from a user on the command line.<br>

 ## Exercise Instructions
 In the code editor, write a program that prompts the user for their first and last name, and then outputs these in the opposite order (last and then first).

-Hint(use two inputs and two outputs)</em>
+Hint(use two inputs and two outputs)

 <em>Sample output:</em>
 Smith